ircart/ircart/README.md

 ## Contribute

-Do you have IRC art you made that you would like to include in this repository?
+Do you have IRC art that you would like to share & include in this repository?

-Create a [pull request](https://github.com/ircart/ircart/pulls) to submit art, or use the [/uploads/](https://github.com/ircart/ircart/discussions/2) discussion.
+Create a [pull request](https://github.com/ircart/ircart/pulls) or join the [Community Contributations](https://github.com/ircart/ircart/discussions/2) discussion.

-Create an [issue](https://github.com/ircart/ircart/issues) to report broken art, duplicate files, low quality art, or art that belongs in a directory.

 Come pump with us in **#scroll** on **irc.supernets.org**